 There are many great places to make a pickleball court outside, from a tennis court to a driveway or even a parking lot - it’s all possible.

 The best materials to use for a temporary pickleball court that's outside depend on which kind of surface you'll be using, and include the following:

 As you can see, a lot of the same products can be used to make temporary pickleball court lines regardless of whether it's an indoor court or an outdoor pickleball court you're trying to make.

 I've made countless outdoor courts for driveway pickleball and a simple court line kit and some sidewalk chalk easily do the job.

-If you're making a pickleball court on a tennis court, whether it's indoor or outdoor, I'd recommend a court line kit and some tape to clearly establish the out of bounds lines and baselines.
+If you're making a pickleball on a tennis court, whether it's indoor or outdoor, I'd recommend a court line kit and some tape to clearly establish the out of bounds lines and baselines.

 Trust me, it'll reduce confusion with the tennis lines that are already on the surface.

 Pro Tip: Most rolls of tape come with 180 feet of material, so that means that it' would take more than one roll of tape to make a full pickleball court.